w3c/market-data-odrl-profile/NewActivityTerms.md

 -----------------------------------------------------|------------
 Data Set Type | Exchange Data
 Context |
-Note | We use the `md:displayType` constraint to distiguish between individual display (`md:Device`) and group display (`md:Wallboard`).
-But this may not capture the public.
+Note | We use the [md:displayTypes](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#display-types-0-9) constraint to distiguish between individual display - a [md:Device](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#device-0-9) - and group display - [md:Wallboard](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#wallboard-0-9).
+But this does not capture the public.
-Note | We also use the `md:controls` constraint to require some level of access control.
-Does the lack of it give us the public?
+Note | We also use the [md:controls](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#controls-0-9) constraint to require some level of access control.
+Does the lack of access control give us the public?
+Probably not.
+Note | The [recipients](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#recipients-0-9) constraint  feels relevant here, expecially when tied to an [External Party](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#external-party-0-9).

 **Use the content through the internet** | -